mharkness1/iris-colour/ReadME.md

 - (100,200,100)
 - (100 200 100)

-*I've found this flexibility useful in binding it to custom front-end inputs, however, it does mean that one must be careful about what is being used as an imput string
+*I've found this flexibility useful in binding it to custom front-end inputs, however, it does mean that one must be careful about what is being used as an imput string.*

 There also exists a general parser.
 It takes a string and an optional format input: ```InputParser(input: string, format?: string)``` and returns the relevant object.
 Where the optional format input takes the case insensitive form of "hex", "rgb", "hsl", "hsv".
 If no format is supplied then it iterates through possibilities and return the first valid object.